Why You Should Vacation in Luquillo Puerto Rico

 Sit cross-legged facing the ocean.
 Breathe deeply for five or more breaths, taking in all aspects of your surroundings with your five senses.
 There is absolutely no better place to experience yoga.
 Jennifer Forshee offers classes Wednesday through Saturday at 8:30 am on Playa Azul Beach, but it’s best to check the Luquillo Beach Yoga Facebook page to be sure.

-Visiting the Town of Luquillo – Capital Del Sol
+Town of Luquillo – Capital Del Sol

 Luquillo was founded in 1797 and is known as “La Capital del Sol” (Sun Capital).
 A trip to Luquillo wouldn’t be complete without a visit to the public plaza on Calle Fernandez Garcia.